AdobeDocs/experience-platform.en/help/sandboxes/ui/user-guide.md

 ![delete-warning](../images/ui/delete-warning.png)

-In the final confirmation window, enter the name of the sandbox in the dialog box and select  **[!UICONTROL Continue]**
+In the final confirmation window, enter the name of the sandbox in the dialog box and select  **[!UICONTROL Continue]**.

 ![delete-confirm](../images/ui/delete-confirm.png)